Islam in Dominica: History

 Muslims initially came to Dominica on slave ships from European countries.
-Starting in the 1500s, a significant proportion of the slaves brought to what is now Dominica were taken from Muslim regions of West Africa (Senegal, Mali, Guinea, Côte d’Ivoire).
+Starting in the 1500s, a significant proportion of the slaves brought to what is now Dominica were taken from Muslim regions of West Africa (Senegal, Mali, Guinea, Ivory Coast).
 Slaves were not allowed freedom of religion.
 As a result, Islam was not preserved for the African population of Dominica during the later generations of Caribbean people.

 It was not until the 1960s that Islam began to spread to the Afro-Caribbean population of the Caribbean countries.
 Dominican students studying at the University of the West Indies in the United States and Trinidad converted to Islam.
 They later became prominent leaders of the Dominican Muslim community.
 In the 1970s, many Islamic leaders were forced to leave Dominica.

 Dominica was not a hospitable place for Muslims until the 1980s.
 Many people viewed Muslims as they viewed Rastafari and treated them with disdain.
 During the administration of Prime Minister Eugenia Charles (1980–1995), some Muslims arriving in Dominica by plane were denied entry and forced to leave on the next flight.

 The Muslim Community of Dominica was officially registered in 1995 and remains the only registered Muslim organization in the country.
-There are an estimated 300 Muslims in the Dominican Republic.
+There are an estimated 300 Muslims in Dominica.
 Muslims can now be found in all levels of Dominican society, including teachers, doctors, lawyers, and workers.